Winter Travel Tips and Information

 - Central and eastern Oregon: (541) 383-0121

-Chaining up is good for both you and other drivers, especially on mountain roads.
-Travelers who wait until the last minute to put on chains can block lanes, delaying other drivers and making it difficult for crews to sand and plow the road.
-You’ll do your part to keep traffic moving by putting your chains on early.
-(Map of chain-up areas. pdf)
+Travelers who wait until the last minute to put on chains can block lanes, delay other drivers and make it difficult for crews to sand and plow the road.
+Do your part to keep traffic moving by putting your chains on early.
+Map of chain-up areas.

 - Check your vehicle operator’s manual for the right type and size of chains to use.
-Then follow the manufacturer’s installation instructions.
+Follow the manufacturer’s installation instructions.

 - Ensure chains are the proper size.
 Don’t deflate tires to install chains.